PaulineTurk/MNHN_FINAL/method_time.md

 1. Brier Score test computing with one contextual amino acid (UNI) ~ 5min
 2. Brier Score computing with multiple contextual amino acids (MULTI) ~ 7min
 3. Brier Score computing with all saved contextual amino acids (FULL) ~ 13min
+4. Brier Score computing with all saved contextual amino acids (SEMI-FULL) ~ 20min (for the origin AND the destination)